The secret of a successful political campaign is usually a tight collaboration between the core team and the wider network of volunteers.

 Hold everyone accountable, track task progress, and review performance.
 Setup result expectations early on and reward efficiency.
 Be open to mistakes, and facilitate the creation of contingency plans before they happen.

 Make sure to engage with your network and participate in the little activities that make the campaign be successful such as canvassing, cold-calling, and voter registration.
 If you set up a rule, follow it yourself – and do not allow exceptions.

 Appoint a substitute team leader

 No matter how committed you are to your candidate and team, train someone to take over your duties if you happen to be unavailable.
-Delegate less important tasks and overview the general strategy with your campaign team, so they are aware of every key action.
+Delegate all the tasks you can.
+Overview the general strategy with your campaign team, so they are aware of every key action.
 Keep a personal exit plan just in case, and create a transition strategy for the campaign team.

 Get rid of duds